WillGeis/minecraftServerPublicFiles/README.md

 Navigate to the windows tab and click Download the x64 Installer using the link on the right.
 Click the download once it is done.
 This will download java (specifically the a JDK) click next or whatever advances the page until it is done.
 It is not a virus Oracle is the worlds 17th largest company.

-#### $\Sigma$ ) if you have downloaded a previous pack
+#### Σ ) if you have downloaded a previous pack

-You will need to delete your .minecraft folder, see steps below to navigate.
-This is because of the .json s that point to the old mods/releases.
+You will need to delete all the files in your .minecraft/mods (`~/.minecraft/mods/*.jar`) folder, see steps below to navigate.

 #### 1) downloading fabric

 Before we start this step, close any minecraft instances and any launcher instances, this works best on a clean restart.
-In this repository there is a folder labeled INSTALLER, please click into that or if you have cloned it navigate into it
+In this repository there is a file called `fabric-installer-1.0.3.jar`, please click into that or if you have cloned it navigate into it

 ![{5B191384-1FB5-4B5C-A1A8-124DA0BF5941}](https://github.com/user-attachments/assets/fdd2f73d-29e6-447a-9a49-b59aafd31df1)